Buprenorphine: 7 things you should know

-- The sublingual (under the tongue) form may be used in the treatment of opiate dependence under strict conditions.
+- Sublingual buprenorphine (buprenorphine given under the tongue) may be used either alone or in fixed combination with naloxone for the treatment of opioid dependence under strict conditions.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Respiratory depression (severe difficulty with breathing) is the main toxicity associated with buprenorphine.
-More likely to occur in the elderly, debilitated, or in those with preexisting breathing problems.
-Risk is higher with IV administration.
+More likely to occur in the elderly, debilitated, or in those with pre-existing breathing problems.
+The risk is higher with IV administration.

-- May cause sleepiness, dizziness and affect a person's ability to drive or operate machinery.
+- May cause sleepiness or dizziness and affect a person's ability to drive or operate machinery.
 Avoid alcohol.

-- May also cause vertigo, nausea, headache and serious liver effects; tests that monitor liver function may be needed.
+- May also cause vertigo, nausea, headache, adrenal suppression, and serious liver effects.
+Liver function may need monitoring.

 - May cause a severe lowering of blood pressure, or a sudden drop in blood pressure when going from sitting to standing.